zeebe-io/mdBook/book-example/src/format/config.md

 ```

 ### HTML renderer options
-The HTML renderer has a couple of options aswell.
-All the options for the renderer need to be specified under the TOML table `[output.html]`.
+The HTML renderer has a couple of options as well.
+All the options for the renderer need to be specified under the `[output.html]` TOML table.
 The following configuration options are available:

 - **`destination`:** By default, the HTML book will be rendered in the `root/book` directory, but this option lets you specify another